panxingyu666/-HDKLGA-/README.md

-It will be open-sourced upon acceptance and refactor that code for ease of up.
+It will be open-sourced upon acceptance, and the code will be refactored for ease of use.